arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 Here is an overview of the board's architecture's main components shown in the images above:

 - **Camera**: the Nicla Vision features a camera based on GC2145 Color rolling shutter image sensor.
-The GC2145 incorporates a 1616V x 1232H active pixel array, on-chip 10-bit ADC, and image signal processor.
+The GC2145 incorporates a 1616V x 1232H active pixel array, on-chip 10-bit ADC, and an image signal processor.
 The 2MP GC2145 CMOS camera module is equipped with a 80°(DFOV) stock lens, 1.75 μm pixel size and a focal length of 2.2 mm.
 It supports RGB output format.
 - **Microcontroller**: at the heart of the Nicla Vision is the dual-core STM32H747 (U1) including a Cortex® M7 running at 480 MHz and a Cortex® M4 running at 240 MHz.
 The two cores communicate via a Remote Procedure Call mechanism that allows calling functions on the other processor seamlessly.
 - **Onboard advanced motion sensor**: the board features the LSM6DSOX, a smart IMU that includes a 3-axis accelerometer and a 3-axis gyroscope.
 The LSM6DSOX has a full-scale acceleration range of ±2/±4/±8/±16 g and an angular rate range of ±125/±250/±500/±1000/±2000 dps.
-- **Onboard distance sensor**: the VL53L1CBV0FY Time-of-Flight sensor (U4) adds accurate and low power ranging capabilities to the Arduino® Nicla Vision.
+- **Onboard distance sensor**: the VL53L1CBV0FY Time-of-Flight sensor (U4) adds accurate and low-power ranging capabilities to the Arduino® Nicla Vision.
 The invisible near infrared VCSEL laser (including the analog driver) is encapsulated together with receiving optics in an all-in-one small module located below the camera.
 - **Digital Microphone**: the MP34DT05 digital MEMS microphone is omnidirectional and operates via a capacitive sensing element with a high (64 dB) signal-to-noise ratio.
 The sensing element, capable of detecting acoustic waves, is manufactured using a specialized silicon micromachining process dedicated to producing audio sensors (U6).
 - **Wireless connectivity**: the Murata® LBEE5KL1DX-883 wireless module (U9) simultaneously provides Wi-Fi® and Bluetooth® connectivity in an ultra-small package based on the Cypress CYW4343W.
 The IEEE802.11 b/g/n Wi-Fi® interface can be operated as an access point (AP), station (STA) or dual-mode simultaneous AP/STA.
 It supports a maximum transfer rate of 65 Mbps.
 Bluetooth® interface supports Bluetooth® Classic and BLE.
 An integrated antenna circuitry switch allows a single external antenna (J6) to be shared between Wi-Fi® and Bluetooth®.
 - **Power management**: the Nicla Vision is designed for ultra-low power operation, with efficient power management features that ensure minimal energy consumption even when using always-on motion recognition and image processing.
 The Nicla Vision features the PF1550 from NXP®; a highly integrated battery charge management integrated circuit (IC) designed for wearables and Internet of Things (IoT) devices.